What is the Mazda 2

-Mazda doesn’t sell a true performance Mazda 2 derivative, but it does reserve the most powerful 115hp version of the 1.5-litre Skyactiv-G engine for the raciest-looking GT Sport Nav+ model.
+Mazda doesn’t sell a true performance model of the 2, but it does reserve the most powerful 115hp version of the 1.5-litre Skyactiv-G engine for the raciest-looking GT Sport Nav+ model.
 This is marked out by smart-looking alloy wheels, extended body colour trim, a rear roof spoiler (also fitted to the Black+ special edition) and, inside, black and brown leather upholstery.

-It is also the only Mazda 2 to get a six-speed manual gearbox.
+It is also the only model in the range to get a six-speed manual gearbox.
 Since a facelift in 2017, all 2s share the same suspension, and also come as standard with G-Vectoring Control, which improves front-end turn-in and cornering response.

 Mazda 2 styling and engineering

-The little Mazda 2’s lines are now familiar, and don’t have the sophisticated surfacing of newer models such as the Mazda CX-5 SUV and Mazda 3 family car.
+The car's lines are familiar, and don’t have the sophistication of Mazda's newer cars such as the CX-5 SUV and 3 family hatchback.
 It’s still a neat-looking thing, though, enhanced further as you move up the model range with modern colours and trim details.

 The LED running lights introduced for the 2017 facelift are eye-catching, and we love how the steering wheel is now basically the same as the one in the MX-5 sports car.
 It’s starting to look a little plain inside, however – the freshest here is the GT Sport Nav+, thanks to its premium-look trim.
 Space is only average too, and the dark rear glass fitted to most models makes it feel a bit claustrophobic in the back.
 A 280-litre boot is also only so-so.